AdobeDocs/analytics-2.0-apis/src/pages/guides/endpoints/compmigration/index.md

 **Components Migration Service**

-The endpoints below provide methods for migrating project components from Adobe Analytics to Customer Journey Analytics.
-Project migration components include non-XDM dimensions and metrics, as well as segments, calculated metrics, and date ranges in Analysis Worksplace.
-To use the endpoints, you will need the Adobe Analytics project ID and report suite ID, as well as the Customer Journey Analytics data view ID.
-If you plan to migrate XDM-defined dimensions and metrics, use the mappings APIs below first so that the project ID can be associated with those mappings when you migrate the project.
+The two Migration endpoints below provide methods for migrating project components from Adobe Analytics to Customer Journey Analytics.
+This includes segments, calculated metrics, and date ranges in Analysis Workplace.
+It also includes dimensions and metrics if you have mapped them before using these two Migration APIs.
+If you plan to also migrate dimensions and metrics, use the mappings APIs below first so that the project ID can be associated with those mappings when you migrate the project.
+To use the following two Migration endpoints, you will need the Adobe Analytics project ID and report suite ID, as well as the Customer Journey Analytics data view ID.

 * [POST projects migrate](#post-projects-migrate): Creates a project migration
 * [GET projects migration summary](#get-migration-summary): Retrieves migration summary for a project